RiyanshiVerma-11/SmartStadium-AI/README.md

 ## 🔥 Key Innovations

 - **AI Decision Engine**: Not a static dashboard.
 The system evaluates live node density and proactively re-routes traffic.
+- **Semantic Search & POI Vector Mapping**: Uses high-dimensional embeddings to resolve natural language queries (e.g., *"Where is a quiet place to eat near the north side?"*) to specific stadium nodes using cosine similarity.
 - **Real-Time Scenario Handling**: One-click manual triggers for Medical, Weather, and Security emergencies that instantly update all fan devices.
 - **Predictive Crowd Control**: Incentivizes fans with dynamic "Bounties" (e.g., *“Get ₹150 off concessions if you exit via Gate C”*) to naturally balance stadium load.
 - **Live Operations Control**: Admin actions now remain visibly applied in the staff dashboard, and incident analytics update over time instead of appearing static.